GlitchHunterCoder/Bloxd-ProtoTree/README.md

 - `new Realm(travel)` — takes a travel object and hooks into `globalThis`
 - `global` — unproxied window into `globalThis`, safe to use inside travel
 - `window` — fully private lexical object, completely invisible to the proxy
-- `realm.active` — boolean flag, decides if proxy is activated or not, `false` blocks recursion (default), set to `true` inside a handler to allow recursive proxy access
+- `realm.active` — boolean, controls if the proxy intercepts. defaults to `true`
+- `realm.wrap` — boolean, controls if returned values are recursively wrapped in the same proxy. defaults to `true`, opt in per trap call

 ---